forgiveness

 Verses 26-27 ‘The servant therefore fell down before him, saying, ‘Master, have patience with me, and I will pay you all.’
 Then the master of that servant was moved with compassion, released him, and forgave him the debt.’

-Yet the King who is rich in mercy and compassion, forgives the servant and releases the servant from all debt and offences done against Him.
+Yet the king who is rich in mercy and compassion, forgives the servant.
+He releases the servant from all debt and offences done against him.

-God Himself has throughout the history of mankind continually been offended against by the rebellion and evil of humanity, especially the offences humanity has done to each other.
+God Himself has throughout the history of humanity continually been offended against by the rebellion of evil and humanity.
+Especially the offences that humanity has done to each other.

-Yet Jesus reveals that God Himself and His kingdom is like the King in this story, rich in mercy, full of compassion, and has forgiven all of humanity for all the offences and evils done against Him and against each other.
+Jesus reveals that God Himself and His kingdom is like the king in this story, rich in mercy and full of compassion.
+God has forgiven all of humanity for all the offences and evils done against Him and against each other.

-God Himself paid the debt, became human to take upon Himself all the offences, all the evil of humanity done against God and each other.
-He became the perfect sacrifice to not only release humanity from the slavery of these offences but to totally defeat them for all eternity.
+God Himself paid the debt.
+He became the flesh and blood sacrifice and took upon Himself all the offences, all the evil of humanity that has been done to God and to each other.
+God paid the cost for us not only to release us from the slavery of these offences, but to totally defeat their destructive forces for all eternity.

-God Himself was the one who was offended, yet He was the one who initiated forgiveness, became the sacrifice and paid the cost.
+God Himself was the one who was offended, yet He was the one who initiated forgiveness and became the sacrifice and paid the cost.
+In Jesus’ sacrifice, it cost God everything of Himself.

 the cost of forgiveness